Venedah/Loan-Prediction-System/README.md

 ![alt text](https://github.com/Venedah/Loan-Prediction-System/blob/main/Images/4.%20Univariate%20Analysis_2.png)

-The above bar plots can be used to draw the following conclusions: • The majority of the applicants have no dependents. • Graduates make up about 80% of the applications. • The majority of applicants are from the Semiurban area.
+The above bar plots can be used to draw the following conclusions:
+    1. The majority of the applicants have no dependents.
+    2. Graduates make up about 80% of the applications.
+    3. The majority of applicants are from the Semiurban area.
 Probability density maps can be used to visualize the distribution of numerical data.

 ![alt text](https://github.com/Venedah/Loan-Prediction-System/blob/main/Images/5.%20Univariate%20Analysis_3.png)
+The boxplot verifies the presence of a lot of extreme values/outliers, and it can be extrapolated that most of the data in the distribution of applicant income is towards the left, which is not normally distributed.
+This can be attributable to the society's income disparity.